Education & Youth

 - Train your teachers and staff as above and then co-deliver the IHEART programme alongside our lead facilitation team.

-– Adopt our bespoke “Whole School” approach and educate your leaders and staff in building resilience and wellbeing across your entire organisation.
+- Adopt our bespoke “Whole Institutional” approach and educate your leaders and staff in building resilience and wellbeing across your entire organisation.

 We are creating a revolutionary shift through the specially designed IHEART curriculum.
 This structured, high-tech, educational programme is delivered over the course of ten dynamic sessions consisting of a mix of interactive discussions, activities, self-reflections, animations, videos and group exercises.